gcallah/JohnGray/papers/molnar.md

 Honneth, A. 1996. *The Struggle for Recognition*, Cambridge MA: MIT Press.

+Gray, J. 1993. *Post-Liberalism*, London -- New York, Routledge.

+Gray, J. 1997. *Endgames: Questions in Late Modem Political Thought*,
+Cambridge: Polity Press.

+Gray, J. 2000. *Two Faces of Liberalism*, New York: The New Press.

+Gray, J. 2003. *Liberalism*, Mineapolis: University of Minnesota Press.

+Gray, J. 2023. *The New Leviathan*.
+New York: Farrar, Straus and Giroux.

 Kirsch, A. 2008.
 The Fight for Recognition. *Poetry*, 193(2): 143-148.